maxgao18/Neural-Nets/README.md

 **Project**
 This project contains different neural networks I have worked on, written in Python.

-The file "functions.py" contains the non-linear functions such as sigmoid and tanh as well as various cost functions like cross-entropy.
+The file *functions.py* contains the non-linear functions such as sigmoid and tanh as well as various cost functions like cross-entropy.

-As to date, I have created a feedforward neural network *feedforward.py* and a recurrent neural network *recurrent.py* and a convolutional neural network *convolutional.py* without the use of machine learning libraries such as Tensorflow.
+As to date, I have created a feedforward (fully dense) neural network *feedforward.py*, a recurrent neural network *recurrent.py*, and a convolutional neural network *convolutional.py* without the use of machine learning libraries such as Tensorflow.
 The feedforward neural network also has L1 and L2 regularization implemented.

 **Files used for CNN**
 The files *kernel.py, dense_layer.py, conv_layer.py* are currently used by the convolutional neural network, which uses a leaky relu activation function.
 If you are interested in looking at my code, I have provided comments explaining the variables used in many functions and the purpose of each function in the individual python files.